oh-my-fish/theme-budspencer/README.md

 - Vi mode is indicated by color of outer segments, cursor color also changes if terminal supports it:
-    * blue: NORMAL mode
+    * green: NORMAL mode
     * yellow: INSERT mode
-    * magenta: VISUAL mode
+    * blue: VISUAL mode

 ## Left prompt segments

 - Prompt line number
+- Barracuda ASCII logo
 - Git repository information
 - Status symbols
     * ✻: keep track of this shell session, can be toggled with `#` to show the number of